docxology/cognitive/InferAnt_Stream_10.md

 ### 1. Introduction

-- Start with Github push
+- Start with Github push.
 - Welcome and overview of [[obsidian_usage]] and [[active_inference]] and [[free_energy_principle]]
 - Context from previous streams
 - Today's objectives and roadmap